utoker/food-check/README.md

 ## About The Project

-Food Scanner is a simple barcode grocery scanner that lets you quickly discover a food's ingredient information.
+Food Check is a simple barcode grocery scanner that lets you quickly discover a food's ingredient information.

 ### Built With